 No one will be refused service by Hospice Volunteers of Hancock County (HVHC) on the basis of age, race, religion, gender, sexual orientation, ethnic origin, diagnosis, disabilities or types of treatment.
 Services will be provided in a non-judgmental manner to all individuals and caregivers.
 If the needs of the individual or caregiver exceed the scope of HVHC services, assistance will be offered in identifying other supportive services if possible.

-Meet Lori, Jan and Emilie and learn their roles and how important each of them is to Hospice Volunteers of Hancock County.
+Meet Lori and Beverly and learn their roles and how important each of them is to Hospice Volunteers of Hancock County.

 Our Board of Directors